gjbarnard/moodle-theme_foundation/Readme.md

 in order for them to work with Moodle.

-If you make improvements or bug fixes then I would appreciate if you would send them back to me by forking from [GitHub](https://github.com/gjb2048/moodle-theme_foundation) and doing a 'Pull Request' so that the rest of the Moodle community benefits.
+If you make improvements or bug fixes then I would appreciate if you would send them back to me by forking from [GitHub](https://github.com/gjbarnard/moodle-theme_foundation) and doing a 'Pull Request' so that the rest of the Moodle community benefits.

 Support
 =======
 As Foundation is licensed under the GNU GPLv3 License it comes with NO support.
 If you would like support from me then I'm happy to provide it for a fee (please see my contact details above).
-Otherwise, the 'Themes' forum: moodle.org/mod/forum/view.php?id=46 is an excellent place to ask questions.
+Otherwise, the '[Themes](https://moodle.org/mod/forum/view.php?id=46)' forum is an excellent place to ask questions.

 Sponsorships
 ============